kubernetes-sigs/kubespray/docs/ha-mode.md

 configured by the variable `loadbalancer_apiserver_localhost` (defaults to `True`).
 You may also define the port the local internal loadbalancer users by changing, `nginx_kube_apiserver_port`.
 This defaults to the value of `kube_apiserver_port`.
-It is also import to note that Kargo will only configure kubelet and kube-proxy on non-master nodes to use the local internal loadbalancer.
+It is also import to note that Kubespray will only configure kubelet and kube-proxy on non-master nodes to use the local internal loadbalancer.

 If you choose to NOT use the local internal loadbalancer, you will need to configure your own loadbalancer to achieve HA.
-Note that deploying a loadbalancer is up to a user and is not covered by ansible roles in Kargo.
+Note that deploying a loadbalancer is up to a user and is not covered by ansible roles in Kubespray.
 By default, it only configures a non-HA endpoint, which points to the `access_ip` or IP address of the first server node in the `kube-master` group.
 It can also configure clients to use endpoints for a given loadbalancer type.
 The following diagram shows how traffic to the